SQL Server Database Stuck in Restoring State

 The database will now be in a restoring state.
 If we forget to restore additional backups, the database will be stuck in this mode.

-To finalize the restore and access the database we need to restore the log backup as follows:
+To finalize the restore and access the database we need to issue the restore command for the log backup as follows:

 RESTORE LOG [earnings] FROM DISK = N'c:\sql\earnings_LogBackup_2018-06-02_12-42-07.bak'